Tutorial: Create an ARM template for a confidential container deployment with custom confidential computing enforcement policy

 }

-With the ARM template that you've crafted and the Azure CLI confcom extension, you're able to generate a custom CCE policy. the CCE policy is used for attestation.
+With the ARM template that you crafted and the Azure CLI confcom extension, you can generate a custom CCE policy.
+The CCE policy is used for attestation.
 The tool takes the ARM template as an input to generate the policy.
 The policy enforces the specific container images, environment variables, mounts, and commands, which can then be validated when the container group starts up.
-For more information on the Azure CLI confcom extension, see Azure CLI confcom extension.
+For more information on the Azure CLI confcom extension, see the documentation on GitHub.

-To generate the CCE policy, you'll run the following command using the ARM template as input:
+1. To generate the CCE policy, run the following command by using the ARM template as input:

 az confcom acipolicygen -a .\template.json --print-policy

-When this command completes, you should see a Base 64 string generated as output in the format seen below.
-This string is the CCE policy that you will copy and paste into your ARM template under the ccePolicy property.
+When this command finishes, a Base64 string generated as output should appear in the following format.
+This string is the CCE policy that you copy and paste into your ARM template as the value of the ccePolicy property.

 cGFja2FnZSBwb2xpY3kKCmFwaV9zdm4gOj0gIjAuOS4wIgoKaW1wb3J0IGZ1dHVyZS5rZXl3b3Jkcy5ldmVyeQppbXBvcnQgZnV0dXJlLmtleXdvcmRzLmluCgpmcmFnbWVudHMgOj0gWwpdCgpjb250YWluZXJzIDo9IFsKICAgIHsKICAgICAgICAiY29tbWFuZCI6IFsiL3BhdXNlIl0sCiAgICAgICAgImVudl9ydWxlcyI6IFt7InBhdHRlcm4iOiAiUEFUSD0vdXNyL2xvY2FsL3NiaW46L3Vzci9sb2NhbC9iaW46L3Vzci9zYmluOi91c3IvYmluOi9zYmluOi9iaW4iLCAic3RyYXRlZ3kiOiAic3RyaW5nIiwgInJlcXVpcmVkIjogdHJ1ZX0seyJwYXR0ZXJuIjogIlRFUk09eHRlcm0iLCAic3RyYXRlZ3kiOiAic3RyaW5nIiwgInJlcXVpcmVkIjogZmFsc2V9XSwKICAgICAgICAibGF5ZXJzIjogWyIxNmI1MTQwNTdhMDZhZDY2NWY5MmMwMjg2M2FjYTA3NGZkNTk3NmM3NTVkMjZiZmYxNjM2NTI5OTE2OWU4NDE1Il0sCiAgICAgICAgIm1vdW50cyI6IFtdLAogICAgICAgICJleGVjX3Byb2Nlc3NlcyI6IFtdLAogICAgICAgICJzaWduYWxzIjogW10sCiAgICAgICAgImFsbG93X2VsZXZhdGVkIjogZmFsc2UsCiAgICAgICAgIndvcmtpbmdfZGlyIjogIi8iCiAgICB9LApdCmFsbG93X3Byb3BlcnRpZXNfYWNjZXNzIDo9IHRydWUKYWxsb3dfZHVtcF9zdGFja3MgOj0gdHJ1ZQphbGxvd19ydW50aW1lX2xvZ2dpbmcgOj0gdHJ1ZQphbGxvd19lbnZpcm9ubWVudF92YXJpYWJsZV9kcm9wcGluZyA6PSB0cnVlCmFsbG93X3VuZW5jcnlwdGVkX3NjcmF0Y2ggOj0gdHJ1ZQoKCm1vdW50X2RldmljZSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQp1bm1vdW50X2RldmljZSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQptb3VudF9vdmVybGF5IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnVubW91bnRfb3ZlcmxheSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpjcmVhdGVfY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmV4ZWNfaW5fY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmV4ZWNfZXh0ZXJuYWwgOj0geyAiYWxsb3dlZCIgOiB0cnVlIH0Kc2h1dGRvd25fY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnNpZ25hbF9jb250YWluZXJfcHJvY2VzcyA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpwbGFuOV9tb3VudCA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpwbGFuOV91bm1vdW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmdldF9wcm9wZXJ0aWVzIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmR1bXBfc3RhY2tzIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnJ1bnRpbWVfbG9nZ2luZyA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpsb2FkX2ZyYWdtZW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnNjcmF0Y2hfbW91bnQgOj0geyAiYWxsb3dlZCIgOiB0cnVlIH0Kc2NyYXRjaF91bm1vdW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnJlYXNvbiA6PSB7ImVycm9ycyI6IGRhdGEuZnJhbWV3b3JrLmVycm9yc30K